 When done safely and correctly, steaming can help to improve conditions like acne, as well as the overall appearance of the skin.
 However, for people with very sensitive skin, or skin that is prone to redness (such as rosacea patients), the heat from the steam can actually aggravate redness and inflammation.
 In addition, for anyone with very dry skin or eczema, steaming can strip off too much oil, causing more irritation.

 So, based on the above, steaming is better suited for oily skin mainly.
 If that’s you, then are some of the key benefits that steaming provides.

 - Hydration: because steam is just water in a gaseous form, it helps to naturally hydrate the skin and keep it supple.

-- Enhances absorption: the heat from steaming makes skin much more receptive to whatever you apply onto it.
+- Enhances absorption: the heat from steam softens the top layer of skin, thereby making the skin more receptive to whatever you apply onto it.
 So, this means it’s much easier for products to penetrate the skin.
 As a bonus, this can also enhance the effectiveness of those products.